Gyoudmon/Japanese/README.md

 By convention, `realm`s are located in `"stone/realm"`.
 Within each `realm`s, `.tex` suffixed plain text files, don’t confused with the source files, are used to organize exmaples chapter by chapter.
-Examples are actual have no namespace and therefore can be freely cross referenced in other chapters.
+Examples are virtually have no namespace and therefore can be freely cross referenced in other chapters.

 Typically, an example in the file consists of five parts:

-* **Identifier**: the name that identifies the example and be referenced in the book, bracketed in `[]`.
+* **Identifier**: the name that identifies the example, bracketed in `[]`.
 Whitespaces are parts of names.

 * **Japanese Sentence**: the mandatory part of an example, written with the primary writting system(a.k.a. `kanji`).
 Tokens are separated by